Robust high-fidelity DFT study of the lithium-graphite phase diagram: Methodology

 \subsection{Entropy Calculation}

 The entropy change associated with the formation of the Li-graphite phase can be written as $\mathrm{\Delta S = S_{Li_xC_6} - S_{C_6}- xS_{Li}}$.
 Entropy of a material consists of the configurational entropy and the entropy of the vibrational modes of the structure.
-Here we assume that the entropy of vibrational modes is approximately the same as the entropy of vibrational modes of graphite.
-Similar conclusions have been reached for other vdW bonded structures upon intercalation.\cite{kim2016evidence} Thus the entropy change is now given by:

-The configurational entropy of Li$_x$C$_6$ will be derived later in the results section.
-The standard state entropy of Li is 29.09 J/mol K.\cite{cox1989codata}

-The formation enthalpy and entropy are then used to find the Gibbs free energy for all phases.
-The free energy diagram is used to identify the most stable phases and the phase transition regions which in turn give the intercalation potential diagram for Li intercalation in graphite.
+The entropy change is now given by: